iridant/register_and_login/README.md

 - Add existing login session verification
 - Create auth service on frontend
 - Add access control to front-end
-- Partially fix access-control vulnerability introduced in [commit 3e3d445](https://github.com/iridant/register_and_login/commit/3e3d44563b4d6964f39d42eba219f6448c0b8231), users can still modify localStorage role to "admin"
+- Partially fix access-control vulnerability introduced in [commit 3e3d445](https://github.com/iridant/register_and_login/commit/3e3d44563b4d6964f39d42eba219f6448c0b8231), users can still modify localStorage role to "admin" and always will be able to do so.
+I will sanity check the user's role as well within the backend.

 ## Cloning and Running: